Tax Outturn Data

 Monthly tax outturn data are published here usually just over six weeks after the end of the month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the four months ended October 2013 was $649 million (3.0%) above the 2013 Budget Economic and Fiscal Update (2013 BEFU) forecast and $1.8 billion (8.9%) greater than the same period last year.
-The positive variance on tax revenue was largely owing to other individuals’ tax and corporate tax being above forecast.
-For further details refer to the Financial Statements of the Government of New Zealand for the Four Months Ended 31 October 2013.
+Total unconsolidated tax revenue for the six months ended December 2013 was $126 million (0.4%) below the 2013 Half Year Economic and Fiscal Update (2013 HYEFU) forecast and $2.2 billion (7.2%) greater than the same period last year.
+All major tax types were close to forecast.
+For further details refer to the Financial Statements of the Government of New Zealand for the Six Months Ended 31 December 2013.

 The figures reported in the spreadsheets below are on an unconsolidated basis, summing to total tax, and differ from the figures reported in the monthly financial statements of Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.